 In addition, finding a teacher is also not a difficult task, at least in major cities like Delhi/NCR, Mumbai, Chennai, Bangalore, Hyderabad, Pune, etc. Read — German Language Course in Delhi

-7) Literature, Music, Movie, Art and Philosophy
+7. The World of Literature, Music, Movie, Art and Philosophy

 The German-speaking world has also produced some of the greatest literary, musical, artistic, theatre and philosophical minds in human history.
 Many important works are written in German and continue to be produced in the same.